|

 the terms and conditions under which a property will be

+sold.
 Purchase Money Transaction - A

 loan used in part as payment for a purchase.
 A loan that